Fine tuning SMLs

 tensor(102.7181, device='cuda:0', grad_fn=<NllLossBackward0>)

-So we redefine the trainer with the data_collator and we train again
+So we redefine the trainer with the data_collator and train again.

 from transformers import DataCollatorForLanguageModeling